GMW3144/SubgraphIsomorphisms/README.md

 If we are constructing it with an estimate, then we must provide field outlierValue, which will give us the threshold for the outlier.
 We also will provide a list of random subgraph methods.
 These are contained within the corresponding if statements.

-The "constructHeatMap.py" (within HeatMap folder) will create heatmaps for the hard-to-find instances found by RandomWalkEstimation.
+The "constructHeatMap.py" (within HeatMap folder) will create heatmaps for the hard-to-find instances found by ConstructHardToFindGraphs (heatMapType = "probability") and the probabilites function found by ProbGraphWithProps (heatMapType = "hardToFind").
 We must provide the location of folder containing these files as a field within the main function.

+The "CompareAlgorithms.py" (within Comparision folder) will create line charts for comparing the different algorithms.
+Takes the file created by comparison as input.